Russia's Alexei Navalny suffers 'allergic reaction' while in jail | DW | 28.07.2019

 Ongoing protests

+Earlier this week, Navalny posted an Instagram video saying the police picked him up outside his Moscow apartment as he left to go jogging.

-It's not the first time Russian authorities have detained Navalny.
-The European Court of Human Rights last year ruled that Russia's arrests and detention of Navalny in 2012 and 2014 were politically motivated and breached his human rights, a verdict Moscow rejected.
+This is only the latest of Navalny's run-ins with Russian authorities, following repeated arrests and court cases in recent years.
+Last year, European Court of Human Rights ruled that Russia's arrests and detention of Navalny in 2012 and 2014 were politically motivated and breached his human rights.
+Moscow rejected the verdict.

 Meanwhile, anti-government rallies in Moscow continued on Saturday, with police detaining more than 1,300 people.